Last updated on

 Few people know about VOCs, but everyone, especially with developing children, should know what they are.
 VOC stands for volatile organic compounds, and they are known for causing both long-term and short-term effects on health.

-Things like Varathane, which is used to resurface wooden floors, are very high in VOCs and this has been linked to developmental issues.
+Things like Varathane, which are used to resurface wooden floors, are very high in VOCs and this has been linked to developmental issues.
 So, if you’re going to be using something like this in a child’s room, know that you’ll have to wait until the varnish has completely cured, meaning that all the VOCs have evaporated.
 This could take anywhere from a week to a month depending on ventilation and weather conditions, so be prepared for that.

 Making your house more eco-friendly can be a matter of only making a few minor changes, or rethinking your energy sources and needs.
 Make sure that you consider all of these options and always look for a way to both reduce your energy consumption and reliance on energy sources.